General Dynamics F-16 Fighting Falcon operators: Romania

 On 27 September 2016, the first six F-16 MLUs entered service with the Romanian Air force.
-The ceremony took place in Portugal at the 5th Airbase Monte Real.
-The first F-16 squadron was the 53rd Fighter Squadron at the 86th Airbase in Fetesti.
+The first F-16 squadron was the 53rd Fighter Squadron at the 86th Airbase in Fetești.

 In March 2019, the Romanian Ministry of Defence launched the procedure to procure an additional 36 F-16 aircraft.

-In April 2019, the Romanian Ministry of Defence announced the Romanian Air Force would procure an additional five F-16s from Portugal, potentially receiving them before the end of the year.
+In April 2019, the Romanian Ministry of Defence announced the Romanian Air Force would procure an additional five F-16s from Portugal.
+The five aircraft were received until March 2021.

+On 4 November 2022, a contract for an additional 32 F-16s was signed with Norway after several months of negotiations.
+The contract was worth €388 million, and the first airplanes arrived in 2023.
+The first squadron equipped with Norwegian F-16s will be the 48th Fighter Squadron based at Câmpia Turzii, while the second squadron equipped with Norwegian F-16s will be based at Mihail Kogălniceanu.
+The F-16s are expected to be retired between 2034 and 2040, according to a draft law published by the Army in August 2024.